sahiltripathi2898/School-registration-form/README.md

 run `npm install`
 then `npm start`

-For congiguring database , goto server.js and enter your MondoDB atlas cluster string , by default it is connected to my account.
+For configuring database , goto server.js and enter your MondoDB atlas cluster string , by default it is connected to my account.

 React frontend works on localhost:3000